Tolu238/intro-to-python-workshop/README.md

 ## About Python

 - A little history
-- Python 2 or 3?
+- Python 2 or 3?  (choose 3 if you can).
 - Runs: Windows, Mac OS, Linux
-- Community
+- Community (forums, email lists, meetups, conferences, and more)
 - Check out [python.org](https://www.python.org/)

 ## Programming Environment

+There are several ways you can use python.
+Any of these are acceptable for this
+workshop:

+1. [Download python](https://www.python.org/downloads/) for your system (if you've got Mac OS or Linux, you may already have python!).
+2. Log in to a remote system and type `python` (e.g. if you have access to a Linux server).
+3. Use an [Azure Notebook](https://notebooks.azure.com/) (login with your microsoft account).

 - The command line
 - Virtual Environments